The Cambridge Law Test (CLT) is an essay-based exam where students are given a list of Cambridge Law essay questions to choose from.

 As mentioned above, the next best thing to do is prepare for the test.
 You should start your preparations well in advance of the test itself and test yourself in a similar environment as you would expect to be in on the actual test day.
 Practice answering these essay-based questions from mock papers and familiarise yourself with some law terminologies to get ahead of the game.

 Applying for Cambridge Law?
-Effective CLT essay preparation is crucial to achieving your offer.
+Effective LNAT preparation is crucial to achieving your offer.

-Our CLT Programme gives you expert support through many different avenues of learning, such as One-To-One Tuition, Intensive Courses and Practice Papers, to ensure you rapidly improve your CLT score.
+Our LNAT Programme gives you expert support through many different avenues of learning, such as One-To-One Tuition, Intensive Courses and Practice Papers, to ensure you rapidly improve your LNAT score.

-Discover our Cambridge Law Test Programme by clicking the button below to enrol and triple your chances of success.
+Discover our LNAT Programme by clicking the button below to enrol and triple your chances of success.